wowsiddanth/tp/docs/UserGuide.md

 **nustracker** is a desktop application for NUS event directors and student leaders of student organizations in NUS School of Computing to manage students and events.

-As an event director/student leader, you will be able to add students and events into **nustracker** and use it to keep track of which students are attending which event, and even blacklist students from certain events.
-These are just some of the features, and there will be even more coming in the future. **nustracker** is also customized to your needs, and is simple, intuitive and easy to pick up.
+As an event director and student leader, you will be able to add students and events into **nustracker** and use it to keep track event attendance, blacklist students, etc. These are just _some_ of the features and there will be more to come in the future. **nustracker** is customized to your needs—simple, intuitive, and easy to pick up.

-All these things can be done through a simple and intuitive Command Line Interface (CLI), while being complimented by a detailed and elegant application.
+All these things can be done through a simple and intuitive Command Line Interface (CLI), whilst being complimented by a detailed and elegant interface.

 This document will guide you through on how to start using **nustracker**.

 You might see text formatted within colored boxes, so here's a quick run-through what they mean: